 Shares in Fiat rose to a two-month peak and were up 4.15 percent at 9.79 euros at 0909 GMT, making it the lead gainer in the European auto Stoxx index <.SXAP>.

-Fiat, which took a stake in struggling U.S. carmaker Chrysler to expand its international footprint, is already planning to lay off 1,500 workers at Sicily's Termini Imerese plant, scheduled to close on December 31, 2010, and a further 500 at the Cassino plant.
+Fiat, which took a stake in struggling U.S. carmaker Chrysler to expand its international footprint, is to lay off 1,500 workers at Sicily's Termini Imerese plant, scheduled to close on December 31, 2001, and a further 500 at the Cassino plant.

-Two analysts said the shares were also being pushed up by an unsourced report in La Repubblica that a long-awaited spin-off of Fiat Group's car operations would happen as soon as this summer.
+Two analysts said the shares were also being pushed up by an unsourced report also in La Repubblica that a long-awaited spin off of the car operations of Fiat Group from its commercial vehicle and publishing activities would happen as soon as this summer.